b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

 ## Problem {#sec:molar_mass_problem}

-I remember that back in the day when I was in high-school we used to have a lot of chemistry classes filled with problem solving.
-The essential part of them was to calculate a molar mass of different molecules.
+I remember that when I was in high-school we used to have a lot of chemistry classes filled with problem solving.
+The key part of them was to calculate molar masses of different molecules.
+That segment, although essential, was rather boring.
+So I always wanted to have something that would speed up the calculations for me.

-So here is a task for you.
-Write a solver that will calculate a molar mass of a chemical formula.
-Specifically, may use it on the following input:
+This time your job is to write a solver that will calculate a molar mass of a chemical formula.
+Make sure your solution works by using it on the following
+input:

 - $CH_{4}$ (methane, natural gas, fossil fuel),
 - $H_{2}O$ (water),